GryBsh/NabuNetSim/README.md

 ### Windows

-On Windows, `nss.exe` needs to run as an administrator.
+On Windows, you need to enable Developer Mode OR `nss.exe` needs to run as an administrator.
 Once upon a time Microsoft decided this was necessary to use symlinks.

 ### Configuration